 Students should note that all subjects listed for the degree will not be offered every year.
-Subjects are rested, academic staff take leave or there are changes in staffing.
+Subjects are 'rested' for a session or a year, academic staff take leave or there are changes in staffing.
 But all subjects will be offered over a two - three year cycle.
 It is important to take this into account when planning pathways through the degree.